-Events may be cancelled due to poor weather conditions or low sky visibility.
-Please check the event status on this page the day of the event before visiting.
-If cancelled, we will update the status on this page no later than 5:30pm on the day of the event.
+Sessions may be cancelled due to poor weather conditions (rain, snow, temperatures below 0° F) or cloudiness.
+Please check the event status on this page after 5:30pm on the day of the session before visiting.
+If cancelled, we will update the status no later than 5:30pm on the day of the session.

 Stargazing Schedule